devi1X/CSE412_DatabaseProject/README.md

 ### 6: Run GUI.py using PyCharm CE

-### Notes: The best way to run this application is using PyCharm CE, if you use terminal, some error may happen.
+### Notes: The best way to run this application is using PyCharm CE, if you use terminal, some errors may happen.
-### Some error will happen if you try to install PyQt5 and psycopg2 on ARM Mac
+### Some errors will happen if you try to install PyQt5 and psycopg2 on ARM Mac